lupyuen/lupyuen.github.io/src/ci3.md

 ![Monthly Bill for GitHub Actions used to be $18K](https://lupyuen.github.io/images/ci3-before30days.png)

-Right now our __Monthly Bill is $12K__.
+Presently our __Monthly Bill is $12K__.
 Dropping 33% and still dropping!
 Thank you everyone for making this happen! 🙏

 ![Right now our Monthly Bill is $12K](https://lupyuen.github.io/images/ci3-after30days.png)